Flightlogger/heroku_cli/README.md

 ## Usage

-Create a new database in staging that follows the production database
+Create a new database in staging that follows the production database and promote it to main DB when ready
 ```ruby
 require 'heroku_cli'